nrkno/terraform-provider-lastpass/README.md

 #### provider lastpass

 * `username` - (Optional)
-  * Leave empty if you choose to login manually.
+  * Leave empty if you prefer to login manually.
   * With 2FA enabled you will need to login manually with `--trust` at least once.
 * `password` - (Optional) Only required if username is set.